cmhughes/ci-test/docs/source/sec-introduction.rst

 will always make at least one backup (you can choose how many it makes, see ) but you should still be careful when using it.
-The script has been tested on many files, but there are some known limitations (see [sec:knownlimitations]).
+The script has been tested on many files, but there are some known limitations (see :numref:`sec:knownlimitations`).
 You, the user, are responsible for ensuring that you maintain backups of your files before running ``latexindent.pl`` on them.
 I think it is important at this stage to restate an important part of the license here: